People with disability

 All voting centres (polling places) have handheld magnifying sheets and maxi pens.
 If you need either of these items, please ask an election official.

-The Council for Intellectual Disability has produced an easy read guide for the 2023 NSW State election to assist with voting.
-Read the easy read How to vote guide (PDF 0.8MB).
+The Council for Intellectual Disability has produced easy read guides for local government elections to assist with voting.

 Voting options